marlonrcfranco/weather-guru/README.md

 <span class="n">estimators</span><span class="o">.</span><span class="n">append</span><span class="p">((</span><span class="s1">'mlp'</span><span class="p">,</span> <span class="n">KerasClassifier</span><span class="p">(</span><span class="n">build_fn</span> <span class="o">=</span> <span class="n">create_model</span><span class="p">,</span> <span class="n">epochs</span> <span class="o">=</span> <span class="n">EPOCHS</span><span class="p">,</span> <span class="n">batch_size</span> <span class="o">=</span> <span class="n">BATCH_SIZE</span><span class="p">,</span> <span class="n">verbose</span> <span class="o">=</span> <span class="mi">1</span><span class="p">)))</span>
 <span class="n">pipeline</span> <span class="o">=</span> <span class="n">Pipeline</span><span class="p">(</span><span class="n">estimators</span><span class="p">)</span>
 </pre></div>

+**EPOCHS = 100**
+The number of epochs is the number of complete passes through the training dataset.
+The number 100 is arbitrary, chosen to improve the model accuracy and training time.

+**BATCH_SIZE = 1023**
+The size of a batch must be more than or equal to one and less than or equal to the number of samples in the training dataset.
+The number 1023 is also arbitrary, chosen to improve the model accuracy and training time.

+**K_FOLD_SPLITS = 5**
+The number of iterations used in the cross validation.
+The number 5 is arbitrary, chosen to reduce the time the validation takes.

+**LOSS_FUNCTION = 'binary_crossentropy'**
+Binary cross entropy compares each of the predicted probabilities to actual class output which can be either 0 or 1.
+The loss function 'binary_crossentropy' was chosen since the target variable is binary.

+**LEARNING_RATE = 0.001**
+Learning rate used in the Adam optimizer.
+The value of 0.001 is arbitrary, chosen by trial and error, evaluating the model's improvements.

+**NEURONS_1 = 27**
+**NEURONS_2 = 7**
+The number of neurons in the first and second hidden layers.
+The values 27 and 7 are arbitrary, chosen by trial and error, evaluating the model's improvements.

 ## Train the model and validate it
 We use the cross validation score to measure the accuracy of our model.